FAQ

 Where do you get your ideas?

-I buy them in a back alley of Chinatown in L.A.
+I buy them in a back alley of downtown San Diego.
 The serial numbers are all scratched off, and I'm sure it's not legal, but you can't find premium ideas any cheaper.

 How can I get published?